ACManoa/acmanoa.github.io/_pages/about.md

 #### Technical

-We are an organization largely comprised of aspiring professionals in the computing industry.
-Members in ACM can form and join 'Playgrounds', where they can collaborate on projects they're interested in.
+Being largely comprised of aspiring professionals in the computing industry, members in ACManoa can join Special Interest Groups (**SIG**) and **Playgrounds** where they can collaborate on interesting projects.